Last year, Vikings head coach Mike Zimmer said he never saw himself having another quarterback other than Bridgewater.

 The second reason: Coaches and teammates focus on the game tape (and winning) rather than the box score.

 Before we look at some of the things that made Bridgewater so popular – outside of his personality – it should be noted that we can’t know until he plays whether the former first-round pick will be back to his old self or how long it will take him to trust his repaired knee.
-For some players, they never make a full recovery.
+Some players, they never make a full recovery.

 The two things that stand out most on tape outside of Bridgewater’s ability to improvise (which we looked at here) are his ability to read defenses at the line of scrimmage and his accuracy.